Introduction to Robots-as-a-Service

 For the right automation applications, Robots as a Service can be the simplest and fastest way to procure and deploy an autonomous mobile robot.

 As you evaluate the viability of RaaS for your business, the first step is to understand the organizational changes that a RaaS business model imposes on your vendor.
 Some vendors are committed to a 100% RaaS business model, while others are offering RaaS as just one of the ways in which you can acquire their solution.
-Let’s look as some elements which are different in a RaaS vendor relationship.
+Let’s look at some elements which are different in a RaaS vendor relationship over a CapEx purchase of capital equipment.

 First, the vendor will continue to own the equipment.
 Therefore, the vendor will have the expectation and functionality to remotely monitor the solution in production.
 This will require remote access to the equipment through your corporate network.
 The benefit to your organization is that you don’t need to train and maintain in-house robot experts.
 The vendor will also carry the burden of 24/7 support.
 If a robot breaks down, the vendor will likely know before you do, through the remote monitoring system.
 The vendor will likely be able to remotely troubleshoot the equipment and schedule onsite repair, often without any interaction on your part.